torvalds/linux/Documentation/teaching/lectures/syscalls.rst

-Likewise, if a pointer passed by the application is invalid (e.g. unmaped, read-only for cases where its need to be written), it could "crash" the kernel.
+Likewise, if a pointer passed by the application is invalid (e.g. unmapped, read-only for cases where it is used for writing), it could "crash" the kernel.
 There two approaches that could be used:

 .. slide:: Invalid pointers handling approaches